-Runoff from the chemically treated fields penetrates into the water systems and cause sicknesses in the communities.
+Runoff from the chemically treated fields penetrates into the water systems and causes sicknesses in the communities.
 Fertile soils are being replaced by chemical supplements which add to the country’s growing erosion problems as well.

 This project is to build 3 aquaponics systems.
 It is a natural extension of a prior project in which community members were trained in the technology, and a model system was built to demonstrate its benefits.

 Aquaponics is a new and innovative farming technique that combines agriculture with aquaculture.
 In this system, there is a fish tank that contains Tilapia and a pump that pumps water into grow beds filled with volcanic rocks and plants.
 These grow beds have a flash drain (like a toilet) so they completely fill and empty every 15 minutes.

 The process is that the fish create manure that is pumped to the grow beds where bacteria break down the manure into nitrates which the plants then absorb.
 Thus, the fish receive clean, aerated water and the plants receive nutrients.
 Since the system cycles, there is no need for additional water, except to replace what evaporates.
 The benefit in this country is that this system allows farmers to farm organically year-round.